 Photographing a whale shark with a macro lens

-Steven, whom we see energetically palming close to the huge shark, had a lens "Macro & #160;" on his camera (ie a magnifying lens made to capture the image of toddlers topics).
-In short, impossible with this equipment to photograph a monster measuring 7-8 meters long & #160;
+Steven, whom we see energetically palming close to the huge shark, had a “& #160; macro & #160;” lens on his camera (ie a magnifying lens made to capture the image of toddlers topics).
+In short, impossible with this equipment to photograph a monster measuring 7-8 meters long & #160 ;!

 And under water, when you have a camera reflex locked in its waterproof case, no way to change lenses.
 Yes, it's nerd ... 😂 Starting with a configuration for the "little" and meet "fat" during the dive, this is the kind of anecdote that makes laughing underwater photographers laugh ...
-Photo-Sub Forum There is also a little ironic comment on Facebook seeing my images: "& #160; Who is who makes whale shark in macro & #160 ;? 😱"& #160;
+Photo-Sub Forum He went there with his little ironic comment on Facebook when he saw my images & #160 ;: "& #160; Who makes the whale shark in macro & #160 ;? 😱"& #160;

-But while I was shooting wide-angle photos, Steven, not discouraged by his unsuitable configuration for the big beast, took advantage of his macro lens to photograph details: the whale shark's eye and the parasites it was covered (these are the black marks that can be seen around its mouth and on its fins).
+But while I was doing wide angle shots, Steven, not discouraged by his configuration unsuitable for the big beast, took advantage of his macro lens to photograph details: the eye of the whale shark and the parasites with which it was covered (these are the black traces that can be seen around its mouth and on its fins).

-They are very small crustaceans, which he managed to identify: "And who has photos of the shark's eye and its skin, infested with thousands of copepod crustaceans (Pandarus rhincodonicus), huh?
-That's it! " he answers the jokers on Facebook.
+These are very small crustaceans, which he managed to identify & #160 ;: "And who has photos of the shark's eye and its skin, infested with thousands of copepod crustaceans (Pandarus rhincodonicus), huh & #160 ;?
+And knock & #160;! & #160; " he answers the jokers on Facebook.

 These "whale shark lice" can grow up to one centimeter long and actually feed on algae and bacteria on the shark's skin.
 That would therefore be less parasitism than commensalism, that is to say, these little crustaceans profit from their host, but without harming it.
 They are a priori safe for the whale shark, which has very thick skin (about ten centimeters).